-When the Commission Counsel or her/his designee is unable to file expeditiously such a civil action, the Commission shall so notify the complainant of her/his right to file a civil action pursuant to 5 M.R.S.A. § 4621, and make available a referral list of attorneys who have indicated an interest in undertaking such litigation.
+When the Commission's legal counsel or the Attorney General Counsel or her/his designee is unable to file expeditiously such a civil action, the Commissioner shall so notify the complainant of his/her/his right to file a civil action pursuant to Title 5 M.R.S.A. § 4621, and make available a referral list of attorneys who have indicated an interest in undertaking such litigation.
 The Commission shall furnish any attorney who is retained by the complainant, upon request, with access to the investigatory case file and will provide such assistance as is reasonably possible under the existing circumstances.
 Referral under this subsection does not terminate the Commission's jurisdiction of the proceeding.